phalcon-orphanage/docs/en/reference/models.rst

     }

-The idea of ​​creating validators is make them reusable between several models.
+The idea of creating validators is make them reusable between several models.
 A validator can also be as simple as:

 .. code-block:: php